Quality And Acceptance Standards For Conventional Injection Molded Parts

 Class C Surfaces

-This is the bottom surfaces of assemblies, structures, or surfaces of parts that are in contact with each other during assembly.
+These are bottom surfaces, internal structures, or mating surfaces of parts that are in contact with each other during assembly.

 Inspection Conditions

 1. This standard is based on the premise that functionality is unaffected and is compared visually.
-Therefore, it is not superior to limit gauges and specific special injection molding standards.
+Therefore, it does not take precedence over any specific special injection molding standards.

 2. Normally, visual inspection is done at 30cm for 3-5 seconds.
 If defects are found, the observer moves to 50cm and observes for 3-7 seconds.
-Defects that are difficult to see and not very obvious are considered OK.
+Defects that are difficult to see or not very obvious are considered acceptable.

-3. The inspection light source is the fluorescent lights used in the production factory, with a vision acuity of 0.7 or above.
+3. The inspection should be conducted under standard factory fluorescent lighting, by an inspector with a visual acuity of 0.7 or above.

 4. Observation angle: perpendicular to the observed surface and at a 45-degree angle from above or below.